lambdakb/kicad-lkbd/README.md

 # LambdaKB.dev KiCad Libraries (LKDB)

-This repository includes the different symbol and footprint libraries used to create devices at LambdaKB.dev.
+This repository includes the different symbol and footprint libraries used to create devices at LambdaKB.dev as well as our KiCad project templates.

 ## Symbols